Aquafortis/mojave-dynamic-web/README.md

 That's about it.

+**Notes:**

+If you are running this on an online server the image sizes would need to be reduced, or better still create your own `svg` images.

+TODO list:
+* Smooth transitions
+* Overlay filter ???

 **Disclaimer:**

-Images, screenshots, and videos are conceptual only and do not form part of this license.
+Unless stated otherwise, images, screenshots, and videos are conceptual only and do not form part of this license.

 ---